sawisharma905/IPL-data--Exploratory-Analysis/README.md

 # IPL-data--Exploratory-Analysis
+This task is done as a task for The Sparks Foundation Internship task.

 This repository contains the notebook in which I have done some exploratory analysis on the statistical data of IPL from 2008 to 2019 and have drawn various inferences.

 AIMS OF ANALYSIS: